DK-Hostmaster/DKHM-RFC-Delete-Domain/README.md

 Example lifted from [RFC:5730|RFC5730] and modified.

-A response indicating successfull restoration attempt will look as follows:
+A response indicating successful restoration attempt will look as follows:

 ```xml
 <?xml version="1.0" encoding="UTF-8" standalone="no"?>